By Dane Massey | Sports Link

-An opportunity to go 2-3 for the second time since 2017 lays in front of the Cardinals, as Georgia Southern is ranked in the bottom half of the Sun Belt Conference defensively.
+An opportunity to go 2-3 for the second time since 2017 lies in front of the Cardinals, as Georgia Southern is ranked in the bottom half of the Sun Belt Conference defensively.
 Offensively it should be a test for Ball State as the Eagles are ranked as the best offense in the Sun Belt Conference.
 Part of that success is due to the Eagles having an astonishing 521 yards per game.
 Sixth-year quarterback Kyle Vantrease has shown to be a problem for most defenses to handle, however, he has shown cracks in his abilities.
 Despite throwing for 980 yards this season (seventh best in FBS), Vantrease has thrown for six touchdowns and six interceptions on the season thus far.

 Despite the win, it seemed like Murray State losing was pretty inevitable from the beginning.